Glatton: Landmarks

-Among the listed buildings in Glatton are St Nicholas's Parish Church and the Addison Arms, which won the Rural Pub of The Year award in Huntingdonshire in 2014.
+Among the listed buildings in Glatton are Grade-I listed St Nicholas's Parish Church and the Addison Arms, which won the Rural Pub of The Year award in Huntingdonshire in 2014.
+Allways was the home of the writer Beverley Nichols from 1928 to 1937.

 Transport

 The A1 (M) is the closest motorway, about a mile to the east of Glatton parish.
 There is a railway line about 3 miles east of Glatton, but the closest station is Peterborough, about 10 miles away.

 Parish church

 Glatton has a parish church dedicated to St Nicholas belonging to the Diocese of Ely.
 The church is mentioned in the 1086 Domesday Book, but none of that building remains.
 A notable feature of today's church is its tower, built about 1500.
 Its four bells bear the inscriptions 1) COMM COMM AND PREAY 1595, 2) SEARVE GOD AND OBEAY THY PRINCE 1595, 3) J.TAYLOR & CO FOUNDERS LOUGHBOROUGH 1863, and 4) OMNIA FAINT AD GLORIAM DEI SOLI THO.
 EAYRE 1736.